Dynamics of Pseudoentanglement: Ensemble pseudothermalization in automaton circuits

-where $p_t(S)$ is the probability distribution over subsets after $t$ time steps.
-To guarantee the uniform distribution $\pi_K$ as a unique steady state, the Markov chain must be~\cite{levin_markov_2017}: \begin{enumerate} \item[(i)] {\it Reversible}: the Markov chain transition matrix is symmetric, $\Gamma_{S',S} = \Gamma_{S,S'}$ for all $S,S'$.
-This property is ensured e.g. by picking a gate set $\mathcal G$ such that $u^2=I$ for all $u\in \mathcal G$. \item[(ii)] {\it Irreducible}: for any two states $S,S'\in\Sigma_K$, there exists a sequence of gates in $\mathcal G$ that maps $S$ to $S'$.
-Irreducibility will be discussed separately for each gate set $\mathcal{G}$ in the following. \item[(iii)] {\it Aperiodic}: the chain can connect any two states $S,S'$ with paths of any (sufficiently large) length\footnote{The prototypical counterexample is given by walks on bipartite graphs, where all paths connecting $S$ to $S'$ have the same length modulo 2.
-In that case the populations of the two partitions can keep oscillating indefinitely.}.
-One way to ensure aperiodicity is to make the chain `idle', i.e. allow it to skip a step.
+To guarantee the uniform distribution $\pi_K$ as a unique steady state, the Markov chain must be~\cite{levin_markov_2017}: \begin{enumerate} \item[(i)] {\it Reversible}---the Markov chain transition matrix is symmetric, $\Gamma_{S',S} = \Gamma_{S,S'}$ for all $S,S'$.
+This property is ensured, e.g., by picking a gate set $\mathcal G$ such that $u^2=I$ for all $u\in \mathcal G$. \item[(ii)] {\it Irreducible}---for any two states $S,S'\in\Sigma_K$, there exists a sequence of gates in $\mathcal G$ that maps $S$ to $S'$.
+Irreducibility will be discussed separately for each gate set $\mathcal{G}$ in the following. \item[(iii)] {\it Aperiodic}---the chain can connect any two states $S,S'$ with paths of any (sufficiently large) length\footnote{The prototypical counterexample is given by non-idle walks on bipartite graphs, where all paths connecting $S$ to $S'$ have the same length modulo 2.
+In that case the populations of the two partitions of the graph can keep oscillating indefinitely preventing convergence to a steady state.}.
+One way to ensure aperiodicity is to make the chain `idle', i.e., allow it to skip a step with some probability.
 This can be done by including the identity gate in $\mathcal G$. \end{enumerate}

-For a gate set $\mathcal G$ with all three properties above, we can conclude that $p_t \to \pi_K$ as $t\to\infty$.
-This suffices to establish pseudoentanglement at late times in two cases: \begin{itemize} \item when the initial state distribution is restricted to a constant phase function, e.g. $f_0 = 0$, we obtain the {\it random subset} ensemble~\cite{giurgica-tiron_pseudorandomness_2023}; \item when the initial state distribution includes a uniformly random phase function $f_0$, we obtain the {\it random subset-phase} ensemble~\cite{aaronson_quantum_2023}. \end{itemize} Both of these ensembles are pseudoentangled, subject to certain constraints on $K$, as we reviewed in Sec.~\ref{sec:review_pe}.
+For a gate set $\mathcal G$ with all three properties above, we can conclude that $p_t \to \pi_K$ as $t\to\infty$~\cite{levin_markov_2017}.
+This suffices to establish pseudoentanglement at late times in two cases: \begin{itemize} \item when the initial state distribution is restricted to a constant phase function, e.g. $f_0 = 0$, we obtain the {\it random subset} ensemble~\cite{giurgica-tiron_pseudorandomness_2023,jeronimo_pseudorandom_2024}; \item when the initial state distribution includes a uniformly random phase function $f_0$, we obtain the {\it random subset-phase} ensemble~\cite{aaronson_quantum_2023}. \end{itemize} Both of these ensembles are pseudoentangled, subject to certain constraints on $K$, as we reviewed in Sec.~\ref{sec:review_pe}.